 Truly, because the sage

-Therefore, he lets go of one and chooses the other.
+Therefore, he lets go of that which is popular and summons this.

 DOING ONE’S DUTY